iblis17/luffa/README.rst

 + ``/etc/luffa.json``
 + ``$HOME/.luffa.json``

-We will load it in this order; note that the first math win.
+We will load it in this order; note that the first match win.

 Run server
 -----------